 - Student Edition: Includes all of the readings and activities necessary for instruction throughout the year.
 Students can read the selections both digitally and in print, annotating in either format.
 The lessons in the print Student Edition reflect each digital lesson, but have been modified to work effectively in print.

 - Writing Journals: Where students respond to Writing Prompts and complete other written assignments.

 In the case that students are without access to devices or the internet, they can continue to complete key reading and writing assignments using the print Student Editions and student Writing Journals.

 Teachers can also access, print, and mail student Novel Guides for up to 12 commonly taught novels.
 Six of these novels are available in the Amplify Library, and most should be available in a public library.

-Below are quick overviews of each unit your student will be working through in the grade throughout the year.
-Next to each unit is a downloadable guide with a more in-depth look at what content is covered and how you can help them advance their understanding of the topics.
+Below are quick overviews of each unit your student will be working through in their grade throughout the year.
+Included along with each unit is a downloadable guide that provides a more in-depth look at what content is covered and how you can help your student advance their understanding of the topics.